databrary/policies/visit planning/data_worksheet.md

 In addition, feel free to attach any files files that describe the entire dataset or study.
 These could be images, graphs, stimuli, protocols, blank questionnaires, blank consent forms, or any other files you might have that you are willing to share.

-Keep in mind that most of this information, espcially the sharing portion, is easy to change.
-Before we make your data visabel to the Databrary community, we will can go through your dataset(s) to ensure you are satisfied with the way your research looks.
+Keep in mind that most of this information, especially the sharing portion, is easy to change.
+Before we make your data visible to the Databrary community, we will can go through your dataset(s) to ensure you are satisfied with the way your research looks.

 ##Titles and Summaries